VDI Infrastructure: Citrix vs. VMware

 The brokering service for Citrix comes in the form of the Delivery Controller.
 The Delivery Controller is responsible for:

-3. Communication with the downstream servers to ensure availability of the resources
+Communication with the downstream servers to ensure the availability of the resources

 Provisioning Technology

-Citrix's long-standing provisioning technology is known as provisioning services, more commonly referred to as PVS.
+Citrix's long-standing provisioning technology is called provisioning services, more commonly called PVS.
 PVS is a solution that provides great scalability by enabling virtual machines created on the hypervisor to network boot via a separately installed Citrix Provisioning Server that streams the requested boot image across the wire.

-The secondary option for Citrix provisioning comes in the form of Machine Creation Services (MCS).
-MCS allows users to effectively duplicate an existing VMs configuration by using a combination of the base image, a snapshot, and some MCS magic to create and re-roll an effective new machine with the same configuration, but a new independent identity.
-To do this MCS effectively takes a copy of the combined base image and snapshot, combining it into a master image and it copies that master image to each storage repository that the hosting environment has access.
+The secondary option for Citrix provisioning is Machine Creation Services (MCS).
+MCS allows users to duplicate an existing VM configuration by combining the base image, a snapshot, and some MCS magic to create and re-roll an effective new machine with the same configuration but a new independent identity.

-From there the new VMs are spun up referencing that master image as a read-only disk and additional disks are attached.
-The first additional disk is known as an identity disk and serves the purpose of providing the machine with its static new identity (think computer name, SID, etc.).
-The other disk attached is a differencing disk which serves as the temporary repository for any changes made to the VM for its existence.
+From there, the new VMs are spun up, referencing that master image as a read-only disk, and additional disks are attached.
+The first additional disk is known as an identity disk and provides the machine with its static new identity (think computer name, SID, etc.).
+The other disk attached is a differencing disk, which serves as the temporary repository for any changes made to the VM's existence.

 Web Front-End

-Individual configurations of Storefront are called Stores, which are configured to pull assignments from one or many delivery groups.
-Citrix supports various access methods via Stores, including; anonymous authentication, domain authentication, domain + security token, SAML authentication, smart cards, and certificates.
+Individual configurations of Storefront are called Stores, and they are configured to pull assignments from one or many delivery groups.
+Citrix supports various access methods via Stores, including anonymous authentication, domain authentication, domain + security token, SAML authentication, smart cards, and certificates.

 External Gateway